fusionjs/fusionjs.github.io/documentation/docs/getting-started/create-a-project.md

 We are working on creating tools which will automatically scaffold a new application in the future.

+Alternatively, visit the [project structure](/docs/getting-started/project-structure) page and emulate the project structure, creating an application from scratch.

 ### Next steps

 * [Project structure](/docs/getting-started/project-structure)